stredger/csnr-dmod/README.md

 Nexus
 -----
-S2i builds such as that used for this project can be extremely slow to execute.
+Complex Java projects can be slow to execute.
 Build times of more than 30 minutes are normal, and sometimes a build can take more than several hours.
 To speed up the build, a local nexus can be used.

 The following commands can be used to configure a local nexus:

 `oc new-app sonatype/nexus`

 `oc expose svc/nexus`

 `oc volumes dc/nexus --add --name nexus-volume-1 --type persistentVolumeClaim --mount-path /sonatype-work/ --claim-name nexus-pv --claim-size 5G --overwrite`